Understanding The Importance of William Q. Judge

 As Robert Crosbie (founder of the United Lodge of Theosophists) often said, anything said or done against WQJ is of necessity something said or done against HPB, since they cannot be separated or treated as apart from one another . . . and it was she more than anyone who sought to draw attention to his special nature and work.

-* In 1889, writing in the third person, she stated that “W.Q.J. is part of herself since several eons.”
+* In 1889, writing in the third person, she stated that “W.Q.J. is part of herself since several aeons.”

-* She wrote that he was the Antahkarana, the connecting link between “American thought and the Indian – or rather the trans-Himalayan Esoteric Knowledge.”
+* She wrote that he was the Antahkarana, the connecting link and bridge between “American thought and the Indian – or rather the trans-Himalayan Esoteric Knowledge.”

 * She called him “my alter-ego.”